rjbultitude/theconditionalorchestra/README.md

 Before running any of the standard tasks be sure to run `gulp templates` which will precompile the handlebars template ready for use in the app.

-[Gulp](https://github.com/gulpjs/gulp/blob/master/docs/getting-started.md) is used to bundle the app.
+[webpack](https://webpack.js.org/) is used to bundle the app.
 It runs in two modes: `development` and `production`.
 To run in development mode run

-`gulp`
+`npm run build:dev`

-to run in production mode simply add the production flag
+to run in production mode

-`gulp --production`
+`npm run build:production`

-Gulp will create, clean and manage the `dist` folder.
+Webpack will create, clean and manage the `dist` folder.
-Styles and scripts will be processed and watched for changes.
-Scripts will be linted.

-### Notes on tools
+### Test

-[Browserify](http://browserify.org/) is used to manage and bundle JavaScript modules.

-[JSCS](http://jscs.info/rules.html) and [JS Hint](http://jshint.com/docs/options/) are used to highlights stylisitic and syntactical JS issues.
-Rules used are listed in `.jscsrc` and `.jshintrc` respectively.
+To run the unit tests run

+`npm test`

 ### Service worker
 This is registered in an inline script on the index page and refers to a file that is minfied and copied to the root when the Gulp task `script` is run.